 Every student-athlete is responsible for obtaining a sports physical prior to participating in any athletic activity.
 Physicals are valid for 13 months after the exam takes place.
-All student-athletes and a parent must also review and sign Concussion Awareness Forms on a yearly basis.
-Pre-participation forms are available from the Director of Athletics.
+All student-athletes and a parent must also review and sign Concussion Awareness and NCISAA Consent to Participate Forms on a yearly basis.